ConnorBrookfield/DataRepProject/README.md

 1.)
 Do something with the Welcome Page. - Maybe create a new DB, have all the albums in that, and have a favourites DB?

+2.)
+Make Navbar Sticky to top of page

 ## EXTRAS
 1.)
 Implement "Genre" (TIME PERMITTING)